saturn77/egui_mobius/README.md

 * **Thread-Aware Signal-Slot Architecture:**
   Unlike the Signal types in frameworks like Leptos or Dioxus, egui_mobius's slots maintain their own threads, enabling true hybrid synchronous/asynchronous operation.
 This approach allows slots to handle both immediate UI updates and long-running background tasks without blocking.

-* **Flexible Dispatcher System:**
+* **Modern Dispatcher System:**
-  Integral to egui_mobius is its dispatching system.
-The standard Dispatcher manages signal-slot connections through named channels and priority queues, with an AsyncDispatcher variant available for specialized async workloads using Tokio.
-This flexibility enables clean handling of both synchronous UI events and asynchronous background operations.
+  A streamlined dispatching module is at the heart of egui_mobius.
+The AsyncDispatcher provides efficient async workload handling using Tokio, while the standard Dispatcher offers synchronous event processing.
+Both implementations share a clean, unified interface for managing signal-slot connections, enabling seamless handling of UI events and background operations.

 * **True Concurrent Processing:**
   Each slot's dedicated thread enables genuine parallel execution, not just asynchronous scheduling.
 Background tasks like clock updates run independently of the UI thread, with type-safe message passing ensuring thread-safe communication.